Parallel and Distributed Hybrid Beamforming for Multicell Millimeter Wave MIMO Full Duplex: Simulation Results

 \section{Simulation Results}

 This section presents simulation results to evaluate the performance of the proposed C-HYBF and P$\&$D-HYBF schemes.
-For comparison, we consider the following benchmark schemes: \begin{itemize} \item A centralized \emph{Fully Digital FD} scheme with the LDR noise. \item A centralized \emph{Fully Digital HD} scheme with LDR noise, serving the UL and DL users by separating the resources in times.
-It is neither affected by the SI nor by the CI. \end{itemize} To compare the performance with a fully digital HD system, we define the additional gain in terms of percentage for an FD system over an HD system as
+For comparison, we consider the following benchmark schemes: 1) A centralized \emph{Fully Digital FD} scheme with the LDR noise.
+2) A centralized \emph{Fully Digital HD} scheme with LDR noise, serving the UL and DL users by separating the resources in times.